cirquit/UTFTConverter/README.md

 ## UTFTConverter

-This is my take on an offline converter from the below defined formats to `.c` or `.raw` format and a simple server that you can start locally which accepts any below defined formats and responses with the parsed `.raw` file.
+This is my take on an offline converter from the below defined formats to `.c` or `.raw` format.

 I will try to make the offline tool as identical as possible to the corresponding tool at [RinkyDink](http://www.rinkydinkelectronics.com/library.php?id=51).